microsoft/CameraTraps/detection/efficient/README.md

     1st commit - Folder structure setup i.e submodule added and empty files created.
     2nd commit - Environment called `efficiendet` is setup with required packages and exported as `environment-efficient.yml`.
 Ran training and inference script with a sample dataset.
 Used `Python-3.7` in the environment.
 Works fine with `Python-3.6` too.
 PyCocoTools had issues with Python 3.8 and numpy.
     3rd commit - Updating submodule `Yet-Another-EfficientDet-Pytorch` to latest.

     Submodule 1st commit - Scripts for camera trap are added. `convert_annotations.py` will convert the whole `bboxes_inc_empty_20200325.json` to COCO format json file, whereas `create_jsonsplits.py` will create `annotations/train.json` etc.  Project yml configuration is setup for training.

+    4th commit - Training done on the converted cameratrap dataset.
+Changes involve changing `bbox` range from `0to1` to that of `pixel coordinates`(by multiplying with width and height).
+Scripts for COCO camera trap format conversion are added. `submodule/datasets/camtrap/convert_annotations.py` will convert the whole `bboxes_inc_empty_20200325.json` to COCO format json file, whereas `submodule/datasets/camtrap/create_jsonsplits.py` will create `annotations/train.json` etc.  Project `submodule/projects/camtrap.yml` configuration file is setup for training.

 #### install requirements
     pip install numpy Cython